Have you ever wondered in yoga classes-what to wear?

 i) Are you comfortable and can you move freely?
 A lot of the trendy ‘yoga wear’ is so tight is actually restricts your ability to move.
 Likewise, regular trousers or jeans are too tight to allow free movement.

 iii) If you sweat will your clothing absorb it?
 It is better to wear a T-shirt rather than a vest or strappy top.
-That way, your t-shirt absorbs any sweat -rather than you dripping it over the floor, onto your mat, or over your neighbours!
+That way, your t-shirt absorbs any sweat -rather than you dripping it over the floor, onto your mat, or over your neighbours.

 iv) Can your teacher see what your body is doing?
 It is really helpful for a teacher to be able to see what your body is doing under the fabric.
-For example, to see what the leg muscles are doing, which is why a lot of us wear tight leggings or tight shorts, rather than baggy ones when coming to class.
+For example, to see what the knees and leg muscles are doing, which is why a lot of us wear tight leggings or shorts, rather than baggy ones when coming to class.

 I hope this answers the question: yoga classes-what to wear?
 To see my latest yoga classes and workshops are booked via my website: https://annamacedoyoga.com/yoga-classes/